 use cooling creams or gels from a pharmacy

 speak to a pharmacist about using antihistamine medicine to help itching

 bathe in cool water and pat the skin dry (do not rub)

 do not use ibuprofen unless advised to do so by a doctor, as it may cause serious skin infections

 do not give aspirin to children under 16

-do not be around pregnant women, newborn babies and people with a weakened immune system, as chickenpox can be dangerous for them
+do not go near newborn babies, people who are pregnant and people with a weakened immune system, as chickenpox can be dangerous for them

 Non-urgent advice: Speak to a GP if:

 Tell the receptionist you think it might be chickenpox before going in to a GP surgery.